amiruddinsaifi/Technocolabs/README.md

 # Dataset
 We use the Wikipedia comments dataset provided by Kaggle here.
 It consists of 159,571 instances categorized by humans to be toxic, severely toxic, threatening, obscene, insulting, and hateful.

+## A brief definition of the six different toxicity types can be found below.
+* Toxic: very bad, unpleasant, or harmful

+* Severe toxic: extremely bad and offensive

+* Obscene: (of the portrayal or description of sexual matters) offensive or disgusting by accepted standards of morality and decency

+* Threat: a statement of an intention to inflict pain, injury, damage, or other hostile action on someone in retribution for something done or not done

+* Insult: speak to or treat with disrespect or scornful abuse

+* Identity hate: hatred, hostility, or violence towards members of a race, ethnicity, nation, religion, gender, gender identity, sexual orientation or any other designated sector of society

 # About

 Multilabel classification of comments based on their toxicity.